lastcoolnameleft/kubernetes-examples/one-liners.md

 To keep process running forever:  `sh -c "exec tail -f /dev/null"` or `sleep infinity`

 Run on host to see traffic on port:  `sudo tcpdump -i eth0 -s 1500 port $PORT`

+Get all pods on a node:
+`kgpo --all-namespaces --field-selector spec.nodeName=$NODE -o wide`